d3v-t00Lz/python-template/doc/usage.md

 This document describes basic usage of the template repository and it's tooling.

-# Forking
+# Creating a new project from this template
-Forking is how you create a new repository from this template.
-It will rename everything to the new project name, and remove components that are not needed, based on the CLI flags that are passed to `tools/fork.py`.
+`tools/fork.py` will convert this template to a new project, rename everything to the new project name, and remove components that are not needed, based on the CLI flags that are passed to `tools/fork.py`.

 See `tools/fork.py --help` for many different options to customize the new repository.
 Note that `tools/fork.py` deletes itself upon completion, as it